gongahkia/personal-wiki/SQL.md

     -- DATE => accepts dates of recognised formats like YYYY-MM-DD or YY-MM-DD

 -- ---------- TABLE ----------
-    -- CREATE TABLE {table name} ({column name(s), data type(s), constraint(s)}) => creates specified table with specified columns and their respective datatypes and constraints
+    -- SHOW TABLES => displays all the table names within the database -- CREATE TABLE {table name} ({column name(s), data type(s), constraint(s)}) => creates specified table with specified columns and their respective datatypes and constraints
         -- NOT NULL => prevents a specified entry value from being null -- CONSTRAINTS